Dasharath9121/User-Management-Dashboard/user-management-dashboard/README.md

 User Management Dashboard

 This User Management Dashboard Application is a Responsive Web Application built using React JS and Tailwind CSS, The Application consists of 2 Tabs, User Details and Account Creation The User Details tab will display user information fetched from a database (JSON File) in a searchable table format, allowing users to search for specific entries.
-The Account Creation tab will consist of a form for username and password input.
+The Account Creation tab will consist of a form for username and password input.Developing a simple web application where users can view, add, edit, and delete user details from a mock backend API.

 Features: